 In the present study, the observed findings regarding packed cell volume (PCV, %) were in agreement with previous reports, who demonstrated an increase in PCV levels during winter and a decrease during summer in goats (24,25).
 Similarly, highest PCV values were observed during the winter season and the lowest during summer in buffaloes (27).

 This seasonal variation in PCV could be attributed to increased oxygen demand during the cold season, reduced blood oxygen partial pressure (hypoxemia), and a higher metabolic rate, which enhances feed intake and stimulates erythropoiesis, resulting in elevated haematological values.
-Conversely, the decrease in PCV during hot and humid periods may be due to suppressed thyroid activity and heat stress caused by elevated ambient temperature and relative humidity, leading to reduced PCV levels during summer compared to winter.(28)
+Conversely, the decrease in PCV during hot and humid periods may be due to suppressed thyroid activity and heat stress caused by elevated ambient temperature and relative humidity, leading to reduced PCV levels during summer compared to winter(28).

 3.5 Total Erythrocyte Count (TEC)

-The TEC(X106/µL) in Sangamneri goats on Day 0, Day 15, and Day 30 during the summer season were 14.63 ± 1.65, 17.02 ± 0.38 and 12.76 ± 1.10, with an overall seasonal average of 14.81±1.04, while that of during the winter season were 16.66 ± 0.49, 17.79 ± 0.67, and 17.83 ± 0.29, respectively, with an overall seasonal average of 17.43a±0.48
+The TEC(X106/µL) in Sangamneri goats on Day 0, Day 15, and Day 30 during the summer season were 14.63 ± 1.65, 17.02 ± 0.38 and 12.76 ± 1.10, with an overall seasonal average of 14.81±1.04, while that of during the winter season were 16.66 ± 0.49, 17.79 ± 0.67, and 17.83 ± 0.29, respectively, with an overall seasonal average of 17.43a±0.48.

 Statistical analysis of the results showed that there was a significant difference in neutrophil to lymphocyte ratio values between the summer (14.81±1.04) and winter seasons (17.43a±0.48).
 However, a decrease in TEC(X106/µL) in concentration was observed in the summer compared to the winter.